 In most Fire Emblem games, any unit will attack twice if its attack speed exceeds the opponent's by four points.
-In Seisen no Keifu, only characters with a special ability can do this.
-Any combat unit who lacks the ability is basically worthless, unless you equip them with a rare item that provides it.
-Oh, by the way, units won't trade, so you have to sell it to the pawn shop at half-price and buy it back at full price if the wrong character picks it up.
+In Seisen no Keifu, only characters with a special ability/item granting said ability can do this, often making other units worthless.
+If the wrong character picks up that item, you have to sell it to the pawn shop at half-price and buy it back at full price, because units cannot transfer items.

 Miscellaneous & Other Games

 While you don't actually research anything, in Illbleed your characters need to buy deep breathing to calm them down.

 Upgrade Complete is a flash game that asks you to buy the preloader before you can start.
 You also have to buy the main menu buttons if you want to actually play the game.